Skip to content

 • When a contributor needs guided skill creation that follows repo conventions

-• To modify an existing skill → use a future validation/iteration utility (planned)
+• To modify or improve an existing skill → use utility-pm-skill-iterate

 • To create a workflow → workflows are authored directly, not via this builder